ICLs (Implantable Contact Lenses)

 Based on your symptoms and visual needs, you and your ophthalmologist should decide together when surgery is necessary and appropriate for you.
 Over 1.4 million people have cataract each year in the United States, and more than 95% of these procedures are performed without complications.

 If you have questions about cataracts, we encourage you to contact us here at The Eye Institute for Medicine & Surgery.
-With three locations in Brevard County, Florida, there is sure to be one close to home.View Video
+With four locations in Brevard County, Florida, there is sure to be one close to home.View Video